-Here we are providing a set of important questions in the category of short answer type questions for CBSE class 9 Science which students should practice to prepare for the upcoming annual examination 2019.
+Here we are providing a set of important questions for class 9 Science which students should practice to prepare for the upcoming annual examination 2019.
 Class 9 Science important questions provided here are framed to prepare for the 3 marks questions aksed in the ‘Section-A’ of class 9 Science exam.
-In CBSE Class 9 Science paper, there will be a total of 10 short answer type questions.
+In CBSE Class 9 Science paper, there will be a total of 10 short answer type questions (carrying 3 marks each).

 All the questions given here are provided with detailed explanation which will make your preparation easy.
 Practicing important questions given below will certainly make your learning effective and also improve your performance in examination.

 Given below are some very important questions for short answer type questions category in class 9 Science exam: